Heinz Schenk

 Heinz Schenk (11 December 1924 – 1 May 2014) was a German television moderator and actor.
 He was born in Mainz.

 Life

 Since 1951 Schenk worked for Hessischer Rundfunk as television moderator.
 In Germany he became famous for his television show Zum Blauen Bock.
-The show, which started under host Otto Höpfner, run under Schenk from 1966 to 1987.
+The show, which started under host Otto Höpfner, ran under Schenk from 1966 to 1987.
 He died in Wiesbaden, aged 89.